1992 New York Mets season

 The 1992 New York Mets season was the 31st regular season for the Mets.
 The Mets entered the season attempting to improve on their 1991 season, where, due to a second half collapse, they finished 78–84 and recorded their first losing record since 1983.
 Instead, they had a worse record of 72–90, missing the playoffs for the fourth consecutive year.
 All 81 of the Mets' home games were played at Shea Stadium.

 Entering the season with the highest payroll in baseball, the 1992 Mets were considered one of the most disappointing teams in franchise history.

-The 1992 Mets were covered in depth in the book “The Worst Team Money Could Buy” by Bob Klapisch and John Harper.
-On the last day the season, Mets players issued an apology letter to the fans, which was signed by each player.
+On the last day of the season, Mets’ players issued an apology letter to the fans, which was signed by each player.

 Background

-After contending for most of the first two-thirds of the 1991 season, the Mets stumbled from second place to fifth at the end of the season.
-The collapse cost second-year manager Bud Harrelson his job.
-He was fired toward the end of the season.
-To replace him the Mets brought in Jeff Torborg, who had led the Chicago White Sox to a second place finish in the American League West in 1991.
+After contending for most of the first two-thirds of the 1991 season, the Mets collapsed during the last two months of the season and tumbled from second place to fifth and manager Bud Harrelson was fired with seven games left in the season.
+Jeff Torborg, who had managed the Chicago White Sox to a second-place finish in 1991, was signed to a four-year contract to take over as manager.

 In memory of the man responsible for bringing National League baseball back to New York, the Mets wore a memorial patch for William A. Shea during this season.